Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Adding support for mobile devices ###

 One of the key updates in ASP.NET MVC 4 is the support for mobile development.
-In this exercise, you will explore MVC4 new features for mobile applications by extending the PhotoGallery solution you have created in the previous exercise.
+In this exercise, you will explore ASP.NET MVC 4 new features for mobile applications by extending the PhotoGallery solution you have created in the previous exercise.

 #### Task 1 - Installing jQuery Mobile in an ASP.NET MVC 4 Application ####